hbctraining/Intro-to-R-flipped/schedules/workshop_schedule.md

    1. [Using custom functions for consistent plots](../lessons/11b_Custom_Functions_ggplot2.md)
       <details>
         <summary><i>Click here for a preview of this lesson</i></summary>
-          <br>When creating your plots in ggplot2 you may want to have consistent formatting across your plots. <br><br>This lesson will cover:<br>
+          <br>When creating your plots in ggplot2 you may want to have consistent formatting (using <code>theme()</code> functions) across your plots, e.g. if you are generating plots for a manuscript. <br><br>This lesson will cover:<br>
             - Developing a custom function for creating consistently formatted plots<br>
         </details>
    2. [Generating a boxplot with ggplot2](../lessons/12_boxplot_exercise.md)
         <details>
          <summary><i>Click here for a preview of this lesson</i></summary>
-           <br>Previously, you created a scatter plot using ggplot2.
-However, ggplot2 can be used to create a wide variety of plots.
-One of the most frequently used plots that you can also create in ggplot2 is a barplot.<br><br>This lesson will cover:<br>
+           <br>Previously, you created a scatterplot using ggplot2.
+However, ggplot2 can be used to create a very wide variety of plots.
+One of the other frequently used plots you can create with ggplot2 is a barplot.<br><br>This lesson will cover:<br>
               - Creating and customizing a barplot using ggplot2<br>
          </details>
    3. [Writing to file and exporting plots](../lessons/13_exporting_data_and_plots.md)
          <details>
             <summary><i>Click here for a preview of this lesson</i></summary>
-             <br>Now that you have completed some work in R, you are likely interested in exporting that work.
-R provides lots of flexibility in what and how you eport your work.<br><br>This lesson will cover:<br>
+             <br>Now that you have completed some analysis in R, you will need to eventually export that work out of R/RStudio.
+R provides lots of flexibility in what and how you export your data and plots.<br><br>This lesson will cover:<br>
                 - Exporting your figures from R using a variety of file formats<br>
                 - Writing your data from R to a file<br>
           </details>